 Needless to say, as soon as you cross Kinnaur Valley and enter higher regions of Kinnaur such as Nako, you will experience bone freezing temperature.

 Hence, be prepared with winter gear and carry enough heavy woolens to protect yourself include warm shoes as you will not feel your toes for most of the day.
 The feeling of freezing increase as you cross Schichiling village (base of Dhangkar) ahead of Tabo in Spiti Valley.

 6. Expect bad and worse roads with shooting stones

-7. Expect freezing your car’s fuel in tank and other fluids
+7. Expect to freeze your car’s fuel in the tank and other fluids

-8. Expect only handful tourists around or no tourists & handful public transport
+8. Expect only a handful tourists around or no tourists & handful public transport

 9. Expect no power (electrical) for couple of days to few weeks to few months